ahmedjk34/graduation-project-1-server/API_GUIDE.md

 **Endpoint:** `POST /rag/chat`

 **Description:** Performs a RAG-powered query against the ingested documents.
-Retrieves relevant context chunks, generates an answer using Groq API, and returns the answer with source citations.
+Retrieves relevant context chunks (from PDFs, slides, or both), generates an answer using Groq API, and returns the answer with source citations.
+Supports both page-based chunks (from regular PDFs) and slide chunks (from slide decks).

 **Request Body:**